Greater Seattle's Bellevue (Shopping) Square

 Photo from http://bellevuesquareexpansion.com

-Frederick & Nelson's second BELLEVUE SQUARE store was dedicated in August 1956.
+Frederick & Nelson's second BELLEVUE SQUARE location was dedicated in August 1956.
 It encompassed 3 levels and 185,000 square feet.
-A primary feature was its Rhododendron Room restaurant.
+The store included the Rhododendron Room, an upscale restaurant.

-BELLEVUE SQUARE was expanded throughout the 1950s and '60s.
-Here we have a composite plan, covering the years between 1956 and 1967.
+BELLEVUE SQUARE was expanded throughout the 1950s.
+By 1960, there were forty-five stores and services.
+This composite plan covers the years between 1956 and 1967.
 The second Frederick & Nelson store is shown, along with a dry-goods-only J.C.
 Penney.
 This store began business in August 1958.
 A third anchor, Nordstrom Best, was dedicated in November 1967.

 Clark's Crabapple Restaurant, a circa-1946 charter tenant.
 This snapshot was taken in 1969.